 - Design with the products you want to sell in mind.
 For example, most Print on Demand sites offer products like t-shirts, throw pillows and cell phone cases.
 Keep these products in mind while you create your designs.

-- Keep images crisp (300 DPI), and colours relatively saturated (more saturated colors tend to look better when printed on fabric).
+- Keep images crisp (300 DPI), high resolution and colours relatively saturated (more saturated colors tend to look better when printed on fabric).

 - For drawings, use a scanner if possible (rather than photographs) and use the available settings to scan a large, high DPI image file.

 - For line drawings or black and white drawings, use Illustrator to make your lines crisp.
-Check out my tutorial here for instructions.
+Check out my tutorial below on how to digitize your art for print on demand.

 - Don’t up-size your artwork if possible, this leads to a pixelated fuzzy look on the final product (this is why you start with a large file size in the first place).